scalacenter/sbt-dependency-submission/README.md

 Example: `${{ secrets.USER_TOKEN }}`

 #### Example

+##### Excluding some projects or some Scala versions from the dependency submission.

 In this example the snapshot will not contain the graphs of `foo_2.13` and `bar_3`.